GEOLYTIX/xyz/readme.md

 *fastify-auth* does not provide an authentication strategy.
 The strategy which is applied by the authToken() function will be detailed in this section.

-Request will be passed on if the authentication succeeds.
+Requests will be passed on if the authentication succeeds.
 A redirect to the login will be sent if the authentication fails.
 A fail message will be assigned to the status field in the user token.
-A [401 http code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) will be assigned to the response of requests which fail to authenticate.
+A [401 http code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) will be assigned to the response of a requests which fails to authenticate.
 Redirection can be surpressed with the *noredirect* parameter on the request.
-This allows for API calls from the client application to not receive a redirect response but only the fail message.
+This allows for API calls from the client application to not receive a redirect response but only a fail message.
 The application interface will be masked if a request fails to authenticate.

 The individual steps in the authentication strategy sequence are as follows.